-\ Our principal stockholders and management own a significant percentage of our stock and will be able to exercise significant influence over matters subject to stockholder approval.
+Our principal stockholders and management own a significant percentage of our stock and will be able to exercise significant influence over matters subject to stockholder approval.

-As of August 10, 2012, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 44% of our common stock, including shares subject to outstanding options that are exercisable within 60 days after August 10, 2012.
+As of October 24, 2012, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 44% of our common stock, including shares subject to outstanding options that are exercisable within 60 days after October 24, 2012.
 Accordingly, these stockholders are able to exert a significant degree of influence over our management and affairs and over matters requiring stockholder approval, including the election of our Board of Directors, future issuances of our common stock or other securities, declarations of dividends on our common stock and approval of other significant corporate transactions.
 This concentration of ownership could have the effect of delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could have a material and adverse effect on the fair market value of our common stock.
 In addition, sales of shares beneficially owned by executive officers and directors and their affiliates could be viewed negatively by third parties and have a negative impact on our stock price.
 Moreover, we cannot assure you as to how these shares may be distributed and subsequently voted.

-\ A significant portion of our total outstanding shares of common stock is restricted from immediate resale but may be sold into the market in the near future.
+Sales of a substantial number of shares of our common stock in the public market could occur in the future.
 This could cause the market price of our common stock to drop significantly, even if our business is doing well.